amplication/docs/docs/faqs/faqs.md

 Amplication currently supports only PostgreSQL.
 However, we generate apps that work with Prisma, so you could change the Prisma configuration to use another database supported by Prisma.

-We are planning to support more databases in future releases, includeing mongoDB.
+We are planning to support more databases in future releases, including mongoDB.
 See our [Product Roadmap](https://docs.amplication.com/docs/about/roadmap/).

 </details>